-In the event that removal of ice is impossible, the property owner or occupant is required to use sand, salt or other suitable substance to prevent the ice from being dangerous.
+In the event that removal of ice is impossible, the property owner or occupant is required to use sand or other suitable substance to prevent the ice from being dangerous.
 This should be done by noon of the day after the snow/ice stopped.

 How much of my sidewalk do I have to clear?

 The Ordinance requires the property owner to clear the entire width of the sidewalk, from edge to edge.